-Scalp micropigmentation works very well for people who aren’t suitable for a hair transplant.
+Scalp micropigmentation works well for people who aren’t suitable for a hair transplant, such as those with alopecia areata or alopecia totalis.
 It’s also a great option for those who want a full coverage buzz cut look, rather than a full head of hair.

 SMP is also effective for:

 Scalp micropigmentation can also be used as a camouflaging device for those with a strip-harvesting scar from an FUT hair transplant.

 Image: a patient with a wide scar after FUT surgery has SMP treatment on the scar tissue, reducing visibility of the scar